Ryn Weaver: Career

 Weaver met producer Benny Blanco briefly in New York.
 A few years later they reconnected at Blanco's birthday party through a mutual friend in Los Angeles.
 Blanco signed Weaver to his imprint under Interscope Records, Friends Keep Secrets.

 On June 21, 2014, Weaver posted her single "OctaHate" on her SoundCloud account and within hours it received attention from many artists including Charli XCX, Charlie Puth, Harry Styles, Jessie Ware and Hayley Williams of Paramore.
 The song also reached number one on Billboard Emerging Artists Chart on June 25, 2014.

 On August 12, 2014, Weaver's debut EP, Promises was released as a digital download.
 Weaver's debut studio album, entitled The Fool, was released on June 16, 2015, through Mad Love and Interscope Records.
 It sold 13,800 units in its first week.
 Weaver performed at Lollapalooza on August 1, 2015.
 She performed at Billboard's first ever Hot 100 Festival on August 23, 2015.

 On September 14, 2018, Neon Gold released Weaver's demo single titled "Reasons Not to Die".
 This was her first song in three years since The Fool.

+Weaver released a single titled "Odin St." on June 16, 2025—the 10th anniversary of The Fool—and confirmed she's working on a sophomore album.
+This was followed by a second single, “Rorschach Baby”, released on August 8, 2025.